connorjnel/ZTM---Complete-Web-Dev/16-databases/databases.md

 ## Postgresql commands / SQL Commands

+- TIP
-tip - sql commands need to be closed by semi-colon ;
+  sql commands need to be closed by semi-colon ;
-psql -U postgres - login as superuser windows
+- psql -U postgres
+  login as superuser windows
-CREATE DATABASE name; - create a database
+- CREATE DATABASE name;
+  create a database
+- \connect dbname
-\connect dbname - connect to database
+  connect to database
-CREATE TABLE tablename (column_1 datatype, column_2 datatype); - Create a table inside database with set data type
+- CREATE TABLE tablename (column_1 datatype, column_2 datatype);
+  Create a table inside database with set data type
+- \d
-\d - list database tables (when logged into a db)
+  list database tables (when logged into a db)
+- \q
-\q - exit psql and go back to shell
+  exit psql and go back to shell
-INSERT INTO table_name(column1, column2, column3) VALUES (value1, value2, value3); - Add data to db, specify column and values
+- INSERT INTO table_name(column1, column2, column3) VALUES (value1, value2, value3);
+  Add data to db, specify column and values
+- TIP
+  dont have to add to all columns, can use just 1
+- TIP
+  sql is case insensitive, uppercase just convention
+- TIP
-tip - dont have to add to all columns, can use just 1 tip - sql is case insensitive, uppercase just convention tip - for sql when using quotes for strings etc use single quotes, not double SELECT column1, column2, column3 FROM table-name - Show data from columns tip - to show all can use wildcard instead - SELECT `*` FROM table-name
+  for sql when using quotes for strings etc use single quotes, not double
+- SELECT column1, column2, column3 FROM table-name
+  Show data from columns
+- TIP
+  to show all can use wildcard instead - SELECT `*` FROM table-name
+- ALTER TABLE table_name ADD column datatype;
+  Add a column to existing table
+- UPDATE table_name SET some_column = some_value WHERE some_column = some_value;
+  Update column with new values
+- TIP
+  Can add conditional AND OR for modifying or adding multiple values
+- SELECT `*` FROM users WHERE name LIKE 'A%';
+  Filters table to show results that column name value starts with A - case sensitive
+- SELECT `*` FROM users ORDER BY score DESC;
+  Order results using column by descending order, ASC for ascending order